 Using UUIDs as Primary Key for Active Record Models

-It’s advised that using universally unique identifiers (UUIDs) for exposed resource identifiers is more secure, and convenient for database distribution.
+Using universally unique identifiers (UUIDs) for exposed resource identifiers is more secure, and convenient for database distribution.
+It is relatively simple to configure Active Record to generate UUID

 Setup